FredHutch/sc-training/dask/README.md

 ---

-Dask is a compute framework that allows data scientists to use dataframes or arrays that span multiple cpus or machines.
-These dataframe or array objects are (largely) compatible with pandas dataframes and numpy arrays.
+Dask is a compute framework that allows data scientists to use dataframes or arrays that span multiple cpus or machines. (http://dask.pydata.org/) These dataframe or array objects are (largely) compatible with pandas dataframes and numpy arrays.
 Dask allows us to work on data that is too large to fit a single machine or use more cpus than you would typically find on a single machine.
+Dask is similar to Pyspark, however it is a little less heavy for Python users, here is a comparison http://dask.pydata.org/en/latest/spark.html Dask is part of the Blaze ecosystem http://blaze.pydata.org/ and supported by https://www.continuum.io/ the makers of Numpy and the Anaconda Python distribution.

 Testing Dask
 ---